sshkm/django-sshkm/README.md

 # django-sshkm
 django-sshkm is a Django based ssh-key management tool.
 It stores ssh-public-keys in a database and combine them in goups (Development, Operations, Externals, ...).
-You can assign this groups to Operating System users on target hosts and are able to deploy your configurations.
+You can assign these groups to Operating System users on target hosts and are able to deploy your configurations.

 ## Requirements
 - Linux
 - RabbitMQ
+- Python >= 2.7
+- Django >= 1.8
 - Celery >= 4.0.0
 - Django compatible database like (SQLite, MySQL/MariaDB, PostgreSQL, ...)